-One of my favorite bloggers recently shared her story of her toxic work environment where a male coworker would ask her if she was PMS’ing.
+Someone recently shared her story of her toxic work environment where a male coworker would ask her if she was PMS’ing.
 Fed up with the harassment, she finally asked for a meeting and long story short, he quit.
-You can read more of the story at Millennial Life Crisis.

 Many young men don’t realize they too can be a target of sexual or work place harassment or find themselves in situations where they may not know what to do.

 Here’s Some Auntie Advice For Young People just Starting in the WorkForce.

 It’s never okay for your boss (or coworker/manager/etc.) to touch you in any suggestive way.

 A boss doesn’t ask you to come into the back office at the end of the day to rub his shoulders.